openjdk/jfx/apps/samples/samples_readme.txt

 - A supported version** of the JDK.
 - A supported version** of NetBeans IDE.

-**To find information about the supported versions of operating system and browser for a particular Java release, see http://www.oracle.com/technetwork/java/javase/downloads/index.html
+**To find information about the supported versions of operating system for a particular Java release, see http://www.oracle.com/technetwork/java/javase/downloads/index.html